Fairness Interventions in Classification: A Study on AI Explainability: Choosing a Fairness Metric conditioned on True Labels

-The question raised by this situation is whether increasing statistical accuracy, namely Selectivity and Sensitivity, is automatically a way of increasing fairness.
 Several arguments can be given against the sufficiency of accuracy to achieve fairness.
 The main one is that even the most accurate classification may simply replicate imbalances that are in the data ahead of the algorithm's workings, as a result of social biases or social injustice.

-We agree with this argument, and we grant that improving on descriptive accuracy may not be \textit{sufficient} to achieve normative fairness (in line with Hume's classic remarks on the is-ought distinction \cite{hume1958treaty}).
-However, we consider that descriptive accuracy in predictions should at least be viewed as a \textit{necessary} condition on fairness \cite{wachter2020bias}, and that it may even come out necessary and sufficient in cases in which the predictions themselves concern matters of fact.
+We agree with this argument, and we grant that improving descriptive accuracy may not be \textit{sufficient} to achieve normative fairness (in line with Hume's classic remarks on the is-ought distinction \cite{hume1958treaty}).
+However, we consider that descriptive accuracy in predictions should at least be viewed as a \textit{necessary} condition on fairness \cite{wachter2020bias}, and that it may even be a necessary and sufficient condition in cases where the predictions themselves concern matters of fact.

-In matters of fact, the case for conditional fairness metrics can be buttressed by general epistemological considerations.
-A user trying to narrow the gap between overall positive rates made on age groups by our \fairdream\ classifier (16\% for 17-29 years old and 59\% for 29-37 years old, Cf. Table \ref{fig:best}) may be viewed as falling prey to a ``base rate neglect" (\cite{tversky1982evidential}).
-It is a common mistake when interpreting statistics to overlook the base rates.
+In such cases, the case for conditional fairness metrics can be supported by general epistemological considerations.
+A user trying to narrow the gap between overall positive rates predicted by our \fairdream\ classifier (16\% for 17-29 years old and 59\% for 29-37 years old, Cf. Table \ref{fig:best}) may be viewed as falling prey to a ``base rate neglect" (\cite{tversky1982evidential}).
 In the present case, the base rate, or the ratio of actual positives to the whole population, is radically different in each age group.
-Less than one in six younger individuals actually earns over \$50,000, while four in six older actually earn over \$50,000.\footnote{The base rates are 547/3616=15\% for 17-29 years population, versus 2400/3666=65\% for 29-37 years population (Cf. Table \ref{fig:best}).}
+Less than one in six young people actually earn \$50,000, while four in six older people actually earn \$50,000.\footnote{Base rates are 547/3616=15\% for 17-29-year-olds, versus 2400/3666=65\% for 29-37-year-olds (see Table \ref{fig:best}).} Assuming the data is reliable, it would not be possible for a classifier to predict more than 15\% of the 17-29 and 65\% of the 29-37 to earn \$50,000 without increasing false positives (thereby decreasing in predictive performance).